BrowserStackCE/browserstack-examples-specflowplus/README.md

 ## Running Your Tests

-### Run a specific test on BrowserStack

-In this section, we will run a single test on Chrome browser on Browserstack.
-To change test capabilities for this configuration, please refer to the `PlatformOptions` object in `capabilities.yml` file.
+In this section, we will run tests on Browserstack.
+To change test capabilities for this configuration, please refer to the `platforms` object in `browserstack.yml` file.

 -   How to run the test?

-    To run the default test scenario (e.g. Login Scenario) on your own machine, use the following command:
+    To run a test scenario (e.g. Login Scenario) on your own machine, use the following command:

     .Net Core: